izreit/kisspa/doc/en/api/create-root.md

 # createRoot()

-Create a reusable root controller that manages a JSX tree inside a specific DOM container.
+Create a root controller that manages a JSX tree inside a specific DOM element.

 ## Syntax